justin-capalbo/NetCoreMvcSamples/readme.md

 7. [feature/aspnetCoreIdentity](https://github.com/justin-capalbo/NetCoreMvcSamples/tree/feature/aspnetCoreIdentity) Adding authentication and authorization to our StoreUser.
 Enforce through both a cookie scheme for the site and a JWT creation endpoint to obtain a valid token for API calls.
 8. [feature/typescriptIntro](https://github.com/justin-capalbo/NetCoreMvcSamples/tree/feature/typescriptIntro) Adding typescript config and a few basic .ts files to play around with.
 9. [feature/startingAngular](https://github.com/justin-capalbo/NetCoreMvcSamples/tree/feature/startingAngular) Getting @angular into the project.
 Barely scratches the surface of using the outer appcomponent app container and getting it onto our shop page.
 This is followed by creating a small component for displaying the list of products in the shop and using markup to get data from the typescript class.
+10. [feature/servicesWithAngular](https://github.com/justin-capalbo/NetCoreMvcSamples/tree/feature/servicesWithAngular) Implemented a dataService to centralize the data store for the client app.
+Also provides a launch pad for interacting with the server through our APIs via the HTTP stack.
+Added summary objects for orders and used mapreduce to summarize data from our classes on the page.